 We don’t like to think about budgets when we shop for clothes.
 Today, we are setting the rules by which we will live and love for the next 30 or more years.
 In that case, it’s probably a good idea to start as we mean to continue.
 This does not mean we need to become frugal; just less impulsive.

 Make sure the budget you decide on is adequate for the clothing you are going to buy.
 Do a little window shopping first.
-Look through catalogues that come through the mail.
-Start checking out magazines for what is available and decide on the price you’re likely to pay for each type of item.
+Look through online shops for what is available and decide on the price you’re likely to pay for each type of item.

 Don’t forget, you may be looking for scarves and bags and socks and all sorts of things other than clothing!
 Budget for everything.